 Finally, it’s important to note that the IASR or any other part of the AODA does not replace or impact obligations under the Ontario Human Rights Code or other laws relating to accommodation of disability.
 This may mean that there are additional measures or measures that are different from the AODA that are required in meeting accessibility or accommodation needs of persons with disabilities.

 The Customer Service Standard was the first AODA standard to be passed into law.
 It came to effect on January 1, 2008.
 This standard aims to ensure that those offering services to the public do so in ways that take into account the needs of persons with disabilities.
-Thus a range of initiatives are required under this standard including development of policies related to accessible customer service practice, and training on provision of accessible customer service.
+Thus, a range of initiatives are required under this standard including development of policies related to accessible customer service practice, and training on provisions of accessible customer service.
 Similar to the other portions of the AODA, dates for compliance with various requirements in the standard vary depending on size and type of the organization.
-As a large public sector organization, with more than 20 people, Natus was required to comply with requirements in this standard by January 1, 2010.

 Relevant Links and Documents related to Customer Service Standard: